There are strict border controls in place for all arrivals to the Territory, including returning Territorians.

 Border control measures are enabling the gradual adjustment of restrictions for the Territory population to establish the new normal.

-The quarantine period begins at the time of your arrival to the Territory (as confirmed on your border arrival form ) and ends at midday on the 14th day after arrival.
+The quarantine period begins at the time of your arrival to the Territory (as confirmed on online NT pre-arrival border crossing application) and ends at midday on the 14th day after arrival.

 People in quarantine will be subject to compliance checks and can be fined for breaches of quarantine.